aiven/aiven-docs/docs/products/kafka/concepts/kafka-tiered-storage.md

 - **Operational speed:** With the bulk of data offloaded to remote storage, service rebalancing in Aiven for Apache Kafka becomes faster, making for a smoother operational experience.
-- **Infinite data retention:** Offloading bulk data to remote storage speeds up service rebalancing in Aiven for Apache Kafka, enhancing operational efficiency.
+- **Infinite data retention:** Remote storage allows Aiven for Apache Kafka to store data indefinitely, so you can retain data long-term without impacting local storage limits or performance.
 - **Transparency:** Even older Kafka clients can benefit from tiered storage even if unaware of it.